codyheiser/furry-couscous/README.md

 Defines classes for manipulation, processing, and visualization of scRNA-seq counts data and dimensionality reduction objects.

 __TODO:__
-* add NVR feature selection capability to RNA_counts objects
+* allow nvr_select to maintain cell and gene IDs (pd.DataFrame)
-* add automatic, reproducible Kfold split of RNA_counts objects
+* suppress plot output in plot_clusters() if clusters not yet assigned